Contents

 Tope layer

 The tope layer is an intuitionistic logic over the cube layer, and the types in the tope layer are called topes because they can be interpreted as polytopes embedded in a cube.
-There is a tope representing equality of terms of cubes, called the equality tope and given the symbol for cube .
+There is a tope representing equality of terms of cubes, called the equality tope and given the symbol I\equiv_I for cube II.
 The equality tope is used to define the eta and beta conversion rules for finite product cubes.

 Shapes